 What we each need is our own piece of mean free space.
-Suppose all the human inhabitants of the Earth were spread out evenly over its habitable surface.
-Each of us would find himself in the middle of his own 2 hectares of free space.
+Suppose all the human inhabitants of the Earth were spread out evenly over its habitable surface, as typified on the left for the UK.
+Each of us would find himself in the middle of his own 2 hectares of mean free space.
 If circles could tessellate to fill the spherical surface of the Earth, then each of us would be at the centre of a circle of just under 80 metres radius.
 We would each be 160 metres from each of our neighbours.

 But circles don't tessellate on the surface of the planet.
 Even if they all touched, there would always be some space "wasted" between them.
 We must therefore choose a radius that is somewhat less than that corresponding to the complete 2-hectare individual share of the habitable land surface of the planet.
 Suppose we adopt a benevolent attitude to nature.
 Let us each give up half of his 2-hectare theoretical landshare.
 Let us each just claim 1 hectare.
 This would leave each of us with a circle of land of just over 60 metres radius.
 This we can regard as our rightful mean free space, or universal landshare.